October 2022.

 Another issue is that once a thing is named, it is quite hard to get it renamed.
 Too often I find myself having to explain to colleagues something that is only made confusing because of its ill-fitting name.
 But renaming it would cause even more confusion.

-Here I can use the Latinized spelling of my own name as an example: a clerical error made many years ago had it transcribed as “Shay”, instead of “Shy” or “Shai”, which better match the correct pronounciation.
+Here I can use the Latinized spelling of my own name as an example: a clerical error made many years ago had it transcribed as “Shay”, instead of “Shy” or “Shai”, which better match the intended pronounciation.
 But when I inquired about changing the spelling in various records, I found it would be a garganutan effort involving legal proceedings in at least two countries, and thus didn't bother.